Viet Nam: Support to Border Areas Development Project

 |Description of Project Outputs||

-VDTA plans and facilities for transport and trade facilitation with a focus on inclusive growth developed
+VDTA plans and facilities to facilitate transport and trade with a focus on inclusive growth developed

 Institutional capacity for VDTA investment planning, project design and implementation, and resource management strengthened

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 Procurement of the rehabilitation works is on-going in Dak Nong and Kon Tum.
 Bidding documents are being prepared/finalized in Dak Lak, Gia Lai, and Binh Phuoc.
 Recruitment of construction supervision consultant was completed in Dak Nong and is on-going in the other four provinces.

 The preparation of the plans and implementation of facilities is on-going.
 Construction of tourism sites is on-going in Kon Tum.
 For the three tourism sites in Binh Phuoc, detailed design has been completed for package BP-W-01, procurement is on-going for package BP-W-02, and scope of works is being identified for package BP-W-03.
 In Dak Lak, detailed design will be approved in Q1 2020.
 In Dak Nong, the recruitment of a detailed design consultant will start in Q1 2020.
 In Gia Lai, a proposal for a new tourism site is being assessed.